-Day 26 - A Day to Explore : Leon
+Day 26 - Day on the Camino : Exploring Leon

 In this atmosphere we got up, collected our laundry and packed our bags, resisting the impulse to make as much noise as possible.
 We headed down to the kitchen for a wonderful communal breakfast of coffee, oranges, toast, and homemade jam.
 Neither of us was too excited to strap on our packs and set out for a nice long hike, but we knew we could only stay one night at the monastery, so we reluctantly headed into town.
 We made it as far as the plaza in front of the cathedral, which was beginning to be lit up by the rising sun.